 Because they have access to a network of contractors and wholesale materials, local real investors like us, The Cincinnati Property Twins, can repair your house for considerably less than the average homeowner so we are more willing to pay a higher price for your home than a traditional buyer.

-Other Factors to Consider When Selling a House in Poor Condition
+Other Factors to Consider When Selling a House With Issues

 If you’re in a dilemma on whether or not you should do repair or not in the house you’re going to sell, consider the following factors: